 The City of Burlington is almost completely developed with compact, high density residential land uses concentrated around the downtown business district located along Broad and High Streets.
 Railroad tracks parallel Broad Street, traversing through the city from end to end.
 The portion of the city from the Delaware River to the vicinity of Broad and High Streets developed from the eighteenth to early twentieth centuries.
-High and Broad Street, has experienced higher level of vacancies over the last few years.
+High and Broad Streets serve essentially as the city's "main" streets.
+Broad Street, particularly east of High Street, has experienced higher level of vacancies over the last few years.
 The portion of the city from the vicinity of Broad Street toward Route 130 considered as part of the town center developed during the late nineteenth and early to mid-twentieth centuries.
 This portion has fewer mixed uses and more residential uses.
 Northbound and southbound traffic, along the portion of U.S. Route 130 through Burlington City between Keim Boulevard and the Assiscunk Creek, is split with commercial uses in between.
 This traffic pattern, along with the presence of commercial and institutional destinations along Route 130 creates conflicts between vehicles and pedestrians.